Deploy App-Embedded Defender for Fargate

-App Embedded Defenders for Fargate monitor your tasks to ensure they execute as designed, protecting tasks from suspicious processes and outbound network connections.
+App-Embedded Defenders for Fargate monitor and protect your Fargate tasks to ensure they execute as designed.

-App Embedded Defenders do not communicate directly with Console.
+App-Embedded Defenders do not communicate directly with Console.
 All communication is proxied through the Prisma Cloud sidecar container.
-The following diagram illustrates the setup:

 WAAS for Fargate